maidado/IN12v3clock/README.md

 # IN12v3clock

-Alternate firmware for the GeekStyles IN12 V3 Nixie clock PCB.
+Alternate firmware for the GeekStyles IN12 V3 Nixie nixieclock PCB.

 ## Version
 - **1.00**: Initial release.

 ## Description
 This firmware is designed for the IN12 V3 clock board, utilizing the STM8S003F3 microcontroller.
-It supports the frontside board **NixieClock IN12 V3** and the backside board **JM NixieClock IN12 V4.2 20190514**.
+It supports the frontside board **NixieClock IN12 V3**
+and the backside board **JM NixieClock IN12 V4.2 20190514**.
 The microcontroller features 8 KB of Flash memory, 1 KB of RAM, and 128 bytes of EEPROM.

 ---